apache/openwhisk/core/standalone/README.md

 ```

 By default the ui server would be accessible at http://localhost:9000.
 In case 9000 port is busy then a random port would
 be selected.
-TO find out the port look for message in log like below (or grep for `whisk-kafka-drop-ui`)
+To find out the port look for message in log like below (or grep for `whisk-kafka-drop-ui`)

 ```
 [ 9092  ] localhost:9092 (kafka)